 Watch Tools, Watch bands pins removing holding block NT-BAT-001LU

-(J11) Watch bracelet pin punch with a hammer is mainly for removing friction pins while resizing your watch bands.
-To use it, hold your bracelet steady and in one place to avoid damage or hurting yourself (use bracelet holding block).
-Then, adjust the pin punch over a desired pin and tap the punch lightly with the hammer until the pin pops through.
+(J12) Watch hammer - A micro-hammer is also the purpose for removing friction pins while resizing your metal watch bands.
+For a smooth and secure application, two more tools should be used together to remove the watch band pins: Punch pin - watch band pin remover and watch band holding block.
+To use it, hold your metal watch band steady and in one place to avoid damage or hurting yourself (use a bracelet holding block).
+Then, adjust the pin punch over the desired pin and tap the punch lightly with the hammer until the pin pops through.

 If you want to change your watchstrap on your own, take a peek at our short video guidance.
 And congratulations!
 Now you know everything about watch bands and how to replace them, like a professional!